preraulab/DYNAM-O/app/ARCHITECTURE.md

 ```
 app/
-├── @DYNAMOFileManager/      ← the GUI class — 130 method files
+├── @DYNAMOApp/      ← the GUI class — 130 method files
-│   ├── DYNAMOFileManager.m  ← classdef, properties, callbacks (1-line shims)
+│   ├── DYNAMOApp.m  ← classdef, properties, callbacks (1-line shims)
 │   └── *.m                  ← one method per file (auto-discovered by MATLAB)
 ├── +results_browser/        ← stateless helpers used by the Results Browser
 ├── components/CSSuicontrols/← styled uifigure widgets (submodule)
 └── dynamoStyle.m            ← global colors / fonts
 ```

-When MATLAB sees `app.someMethod()`, it looks first in `DYNAMOFileManager.m` and then in any `someMethod.m` inside `@DYNAMOFileManager/`.
+When MATLAB sees `app.someMethod()`, it looks first in `DYNAMOApp.m` and then in any `someMethod.m` inside `@DYNAMOApp/`.
 We use that to keep one *purpose* per file.

 ---